 If you’re looking to upgrade your network environment, you’ve likely encountered a wide range of possibilities.
 However, before you can make an optimal decision for your business, you need a clear understanding of your options.
 Becoming familiar with terminology is generally the best place to start before exploring which direction to take.
-In this post, we’ll demystify some of the most common cloud terms and explain how they can affect your business operations.
+In this post, we’ll demystify some common cloud hosting terminology and explain how these concepts can affect your business operations.

 When you hear someone mention a hosted service, they’re simply talking about a solution that relies on a vendor’s off-site network resources.
 These resources generally include network servers, data storage, networking, backups, updates, and maintenance, so your team can take a hands-off approach to overseeing your network.

 The most common form of a hosted service is a public cloud solution.
 Your network resources are hosted at an off-site data center alongside others sharing the same server or servers.
 At the same time, your data and applications remain private and secure from other users on the network.
 However, your team has limited control over how your system is managed, secured, and allocated.

 If you want your own dedicated server, you can work with a cloud vendor to secure an individual off-site server.
 This will ensure your operations are the only applications running on a particular server.
 This setup is referred to as a hosted private cloud and allows more flexibility and customization than a public cloud solution.